frootlab/frootlab.github.io/_projects/hup.md

 ---

-**Hup** is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support our main [main projects](/projects#main) by serving as a common base library.
+**Hup** is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support our [main projects](/projects#main) by serving as a common base library.
 It was originally created in 2019 for the [Vivid Code](/vivid) framework and it's components.
 The majority of the provided modules, however, are kept generic to facilitate their application beyond our projects as well.